 The University does not provide a storage area for its residents.
-All personal belongings must be removed from the residence halls when students check out for the year.
+All personal belongings must be removed from the residence halls and other campus buildings when students check out for the year.
 For information on local storage options, contact the Residence Life Office.